Life Insurance for High Risk Occupations

 Jason Stolz CLTC, CRPC

-When you apply for life insurance, underwriting typically assigns you to a risk class such as Preferred, Standard, or a Table rating.
-In some cases, however, the insurance company uses a more precise pricing adjustment known as a flat extra.
-A flat extra is an additional dollar charge per $1,000 of coverage that is added on top of your base premium when there is a clearly defined, measurable risk that cannot be fully addressed through a percentage-based rating alone.
-Rather than increasing your entire premium proportionally, the carrier isolates the specific exposure and prices it separately.
-At Diversified Insurance Brokers, we regularly work with applicants who receive flat extras due to medical history, occupational hazards, aviation involvement, or high-risk avocations, and we often succeed in reducing or restructuring those offers by carefully positioning the case with the right carrier.
+When you apply for life insurance with a high-risk occupation, a hazardous hobby, an aviation history, or a complex medical background, underwriting typically assigns you to a risk class such as Preferred, Standard, or a Table rating.
+In some cases, however, the insurer uses a more precise pricing adjustment known as a flat extra — an additional dollar charge per $1,000 of coverage added on top of your base premium when there is a clearly defined, measurable risk that cannot be fully addressed through a percentage-based rating alone.
+Rather than increasing your entire premium proportionally, the carrier isolates the specific exposure and prices it separately, reflecting a calculated actuarial estimate of the additional mortality risk associated with that specific hazard.

 Received a Flat Extra Offer?